 The Origins and Myths of Goddess Ganga

-She is also known by other names, such as Bhagirathi, Mandakini, and Jahnavi.
 She is also known as Yogini.
 Thus, she is someone who is a master practitioner of tantra and yoga.
 In this sense, Ganga is a sacred feminine force and is considered an aspect of Shakti.

 Ganga Origins: From Heaven to Earth